RyanNavillus/ryannavillus.github.io/content/publication/clp/index.md

 publication_types: ['1']

-publication: In *Findings of the Association for Computational Linguistics: EMNLP 2024*
+publication: In *Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing*
-publication_short: In *Findings of EMNLP 2024*
+publication_short: In *EMNLP 2024*

 abstract: Reward-based finetuning is crucial for aligning language policies with intended behaviors (e.g., creativity and safety).
 A key challenge is to develop steerable language models that trade-off multiple (conflicting) objectives in a flexible and efficient manner.
 This paper presents Conditional Language Policy (CLP), a general framework for finetuning language models on multiple objectives.
 Building on techniques from multi-task training and parameter-efficient finetuning, CLP learns steerable models that effectively trade-off conflicting objectives at inference time.
 Notably, this does not require training or maintaining multiple models to achieve different trade-offs between the objectives.
 Through extensive experiments and ablations on two summarization datasets, we show that CLP learns steerable language models that outperform and Pareto-dominate existing approaches for multi-objective finetuning.